 Let’s get started shall we.
 We’re all about transparency.
 That is why our applications are always open-source and compiled as-is.
-No hidden fee’s, no advertisements to be seen anywhere.
+No hidden fee’s anywhere.
 There’s a good reason for that too.
-Not only do we not want your money by means of adware or other dubious methods, we want you to know exactly what we know about you.
+Not only do we not want your money by means of adware or other dubious methods like including other products in our installers, we want you to know exactly what we know about you.
 Donations are still welcome though ;).

 We’re not huge fans of collecting massive amounts of data on the people who use our applications and browse our website so we’re going to be brutally honest about the things we collect, by choice, and simply because of our server logs.
 Also, no, we do not incorporate any governmental back-doors.